How tranexamic acid reduces bleeding in endoprosthetics (hip TEP, knee TEP)

 Depending on the clinic and patient, there are different methods:

-• Intravenous (i.v.): The substance is administered directly into the blood through the vein.
-This usually happens shortly before or during the operation.
+- Intravenös (i.v.): The substance is administered über the vein directly into the blood.
+Usually this occurs shortly before or während the operation.

-• Local / intra-articular: With this method, tranexamic acid is injected directly into the surgical area – e.g., into the knee joint.
-This acts directly at the site of the bleeding.
+- Local / intra-articular: With this method tranexamic acid is injected directly into the operative area – e.g. into the knee joint – injected.
+This acts specifically at the site of bleeding.

-Many clinics combine intravenous and local application for hip and knee prostheses to enhance the effect.
-This combination is considered particularly safe and effective.
+Many clinics combine for hip prostheses and knee prostheses the intravenous and local application, to enhance the effect.
+This combination is considered especially safe and effective.

 Tranexamic acid as a game changer in endoprosthetics (hip replacement, knee replacement)